dlhamilton/Whats-Cooking/README.md

 - 4 - As a Site Admin I can view the number of favourites on each post so that I can see which is the most popular or viral.
 - 5 - As a Site Admin I can create, read, update and delete recipes so that I can manage my app content

-### To Do
-- 14 - As a Site User I can print/ export a recipe so that I can use it when i want to make the recipe.
-- 27 - As a Site User I can view the top 5 ingredients used in recipes so that I know what ingredients I will use the most.
-- - As a Site User I can register for an account using social media so that I can quickly make an account with all user details transfered.
 ***

 ### Incomplete User Stories for future developement